 Risk Factors

-Several risk factors can increase the likelihood of developing liver damage:
+Several risk factors can increase the likelihood of developing the early symptoms of liver damage:

 - Excessive Alcohol Consumption: Binge drinking or chronic alcohol use.